-Waiting times have increased in September 2017 due to reduced capacity within the West Team predominantly due to sickness absence and vacancies.
+Mental Health Waiting Times have increased since June 2017 due to reduced capacity within the West Team predominantly due to sickness absence and vacancies.

-- Continue to monitor and manage the waiting list within the performance scorecard at monthly Mental Health meetings, overall, and picked up with Team Managers by exception. - Sickness absence in West Team is being managed as per policy one nursing absence is ongoing, one medical absence has now resolved but has had an impact on waiting times. - Vacancy in West Team has been advertised twice but unable to appoint, in the process of being readvertised.
+- Continue to monitor and manage the waiting list within the performance scorecard at monthly Mental Health meetings, overall, and picked up with Team Managers by exception. - Sickness absence and vacancies has impacted on the ability to meet the waiting times targets in East and West CMHTs. - Sickness absence is now resolved and vacancies are filled and this will impact positively on waiting times.